-The historical trading prices for PubCo Class A Ordinary Shares have varied from a low of approximately \$0.74 per share on November 14, 2023 to a high of approximately \$6.00 per share on October 13, 2023, but have not reached the \$18.00 per share threshold for redemption described above.
-We have no obligation to notify holders of the PubCo Public Warrants that they have become eligible for redemption and will not provide separate notice to the holders of PubCo Public Warrants at the time that they become exercisable.
-However, in the event we decide to redeem your PubCo Public Warrants, a notice of redemption shall be mailed by first class mail, postage prepaid, by us not less than 30 days prior to the date fixed for redemption to the registered holders of the warrants to be redeemed at their last addresses as they shall appear on the registration books.
+The historical trading prices for our Class A Ordinary Shares have varied from a low of approximately \$0.74 per share on November 14, 2023 to a high of approximately \$6.0 per share on October 13, 2023, but have not reached the \$18.00 per share threshold for redemption described above.
+We have no obligation to notify holders of the Public Warrants that they have become eligible for redemption and will not provide separate notice to the holders of our Public Warrants at the time that they become exercisable.
+However, in the event we decide to redeem your Public Warrants, a notice of redemption shall be mailed by first class mail, postage prepaid, by us not less than 30 days prior to the date fixed for redemption to the registered holders of the warrants to be redeemed at their last addresses as they shall appear on the registration books.
 Any notice mailed in such a manner shall be conclusively presumed to have been duly given.

-The PubCo Articles designate the Cayman Islands as the exclusive forum for certain litigation that may be initiated by PubCo's shareholders and the federal district courts of the United States as the exclusive forum for litigation arising under the Securities Act or the Exchange Act, which could limit PubCo's shareholders' ability to obtain a favorable judicial forum for disputes with PubCo.
+Our Articles designate the Cayman Islands as the exclusive forum for certain litigation that may be initiated by our shareholders and the federal district courts of the United States as the exclusive forum for litigation arising under the Securities Act or the Exchange Act, which could limit our shareholders' ability to obtain a favorable judicial forum for disputes with us.

-The PubCo Articles provide that, unless PubCo consents in writing to the selection of an alternative forum, the exclusive forum for the resolution of any complaint asserting a cause of action arising under the Securities Act or the Exchange Act, to the fullest extent permitted by relevant law, will be the U.S. federal district courts, regardless of whether such legal suit, action, or proceeding also involves parties other than PubCo.
-In addition, the PubCo Articles provide that, unless PubCo consents in writing to the selection of an alternative forum, the courts of the Cayman Islands shall have exclusive jurisdiction to hear, settle and/or determine any dispute, controversy or claim (including any non-contractual dispute, controversy or claim) whether arising out of or in connection with the PubCo Articles or otherwise, including any questions regarding their existence, validity, formation or termination, provided that such forum selection provisions shall not apply to claims or causes of action brought to enforce a duty or liability created by the Securities Act, or the Exchange Act, as amended, or any other claim based on securities laws for which the federal district courts of the United States have exclusive jurisdiction.
-Without limiting the jurisdiction of the courts of the Cayman Islands to hear, settle and/or determine disputes related to PubCo, the PubCo Articles also provide that the courts of the Cayman Islands shall be the sole and exclusive forum for (i) any derivative action or proceeding brought on behalf of PubCo, (ii) any action asserting a claim of breach of a fiduciary duty owed by any director, officer or other employee of PubCo to PubCo or PubCo's shareholders, (iii) any action asserting a claim arising pursuant to any provision of the applicable laws or the PubCo Articles, including but not limited to any purchase or acquisition of PubCo Shares, securities or guarantee provided in consideration thereof, or (iv) any action asserting a claim against PubCo concerning its internal affairs.
+Our memorandum and articles of association (the "Articles") provide that, unless the Company consents in writing to the selection of an alternative forum, the exclusive forum for the resolution of any complaint asserting a cause of action arising under the Securities Act or the Exchange Act, to the fullest extent permitted by relevant law, will be the U.S. federal district courts, regardless of whether such legal suit, action, or proceeding also involves parties other than us.
+In addition, our Articles provide that, unless the Company consents in writing to the selection of an alternative forum, the courts of the Cayman Islands shall have exclusive jurisdiction to hear, settle and/or determine any dispute, controversy or claim (including any non-contractual dispute, controversy or claim) whether arising out of or in connection with our Articles or otherwise, including any questions regarding their existence, validity, formation or termination, provided that such forum selection provisions shall not apply to claims or causes of action brought to enforce a duty or liability created by the Securities Act, or the Exchange Act, as amended, or any other claim based on securities laws for which the federal district courts of the United States have exclusive jurisdiction.
+Without limiting the jurisdiction of the courts of the Cayman Islands to hear, settle and/or determine disputes related to us, our Articles also provide that the courts of the Cayman Islands shall be the sole and exclusive forum for (i) any derivative action or proceeding brought on behalf of us, (ii) any action asserting a claim of breach of a fiduciary duty owed by any director, officer or other employee to us or our shareholders, (iii) any action or petition asserting a claim arising pursuant to any provision of the applicable laws or our Articles, including but not limited to any purchase or acquisition of our Shares, securities or guarantee provided in consideration thereof, or (iv) any action asserting a claim against us concerning our internal